BACK

 How to Measure

-Business/Project Goal
+Business Goal

-Main indicator of agency impact
+Main indicator of whether you delivered

-Project analytics, sales reports, CRM
+Project analytics, sales data, CRM

-Custom to project
+Custom per project

 Website Traffic

-Change in visits, sessions, unique users, etc.
+Change in visits, sessions, unique users

-Digital growth, awareness
+Digital growth and awareness

 +30% over baseline